TatumRobotics/astrobox_miband_watch/README.md

 7. Copy XiaomiFit.main.log from the phone to your computer
 8. Open the file in a text editor and search for `"token":`
 9. Copy the token value (it should look something like: `13b6840ba233108fd714cbae5f7a3346`)
+10. The watch is probably still connected to the Android phone.
+In that case, disconnect the watch from the Android phone's bluetooth settings.
+Then, go to the watch's Settings -> System -> "Connect new phone".
+On this new screen (there should be a QR code, don't scan it), you must press "Pair" if it pops up while trying to connect to the PI.

 ## Configuring the code